Madeleine Clays is a public school teacher with twelve years' experience teaching English language learners K–12.

 2. Recruit More Minorities for Staff Positions

-Many adult minorities have experienced discrimination, injustice and have even been victims of hate crimes because of their race.
+Many adult minorities have experienced discrimination and injustice and have even been victims of hate crimes because of their race.
 These individuals are in a position to empathize and relate to some of the challenges English learners face and to connect with them in a unique way.

 Hosting job fairs is an excellent way to recruit minority teachers as it greatly widens the pool of applicants and draws in qualified teachers from many regions of the country.

-Some additional advantages to having more ESL endorsed teaches on board is that is reduces or eliminates the need for the co-teaching model.
+Some additional advantages to having more ESL-endorsed teachers on board include the reduction or elimination of the need for the co-teaching model.
 Instead of having ESL teachers co-teach classes with regular classroom teachers in order to comply with service requirements in some states, one dual-endorsed teacher is able to teach her class.
 This is more cost-effective for schools as it frees up teachers to teach other students.